 Patient vs. Provider Incentives in Long Term Care (with Martin B. Hackmann) [email me for draft]

-Abstract: Up to 30% of U.S. health care spending is wasteful.
-Understanding how provider and patient incentives contribute to overspending is of growing policy relevance as health care expenditures are rising.
+Abstract: With up to 30% of U.S. health care spending being wasteful, understanding how provider and patient incentives affect utilization is highly policy relevant.
 Empirical work traditionally estimates these incentives in isolation.
 In this paper, we develop and estimate an empirical model of nursing home utilization, which nests both incentives.
 To identify patient incentives, we rely on variation in out-of-pocket prices around within-stay transitions from full out-of-pocket pay to Medicaid coverage.
 On the provider side, we exploit dynamic incentives regarding the optimal payer type mix when capacity constraints are binding.
-Using administrative micro data from California, New Jersey, Ohio, and Pennsylvania, we find that nursing homes increase their efforts to discharge relatively healthy Medicaid beneficiaries to the community when the occupancy rate rises, in order to allocate remaining beds to more profitable private payers.
-On the patient side, we find that residents decrease their efforts to leave a nursing home for a community option as they become eligible for Medicaid leading to overall longer nursing home stays.
+Using administrative micro data from California, New Jersey, Ohio, and Pennsylvania, we find that nursing homes increase their efforts to discharge relatively healthy Medicaid beneficiaries to the community when the occupancy rate rises in order to allocate remaining beds to more profitable private payers.
+On the patient side, we find that residents decrease their efforts to leave a nursing home for a home health care option as they become eligible for Medicaid leading to overall longer nursing home stays.
 We find no health benefits from longer nursing homes stays among the relatively healthy marginal residents with low care needs.
-Our results imply reductions in Medicaid spending of up to $10 billion per year if Medicaid-covered stays are reduced to the length of stay for seniors who pay out-of-pocket stays.
+Our results imply reductions in Medicaid spending of up to $6 billion per year if Medicaid-covered stays are reduced to the length of stay for seniors who pay out-of-pocket stays.
 Finally, we estimate a structural model of discharge management, which allows us to conduct a “horse-race” between patient and provider incentives in counterfactual experiments.
-Our findings suggest that changing patient incentives is more effective than modifying provider incentives in shortening the length of stay.
-As a result, we find that vouchers and co-pay options for Medicaid beneficiaries lead to larger cost savings than reductions in provider prices.
+Our findings suggest that changing provider incentives is more effective than modifying patient incentives in shortening the length of stay.

 Labor Market Effects of Medical Innovation: The Case of Breast and Prostate Cancer (with Sung-Hee Jeon) [email me for draft]